KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 ### "Something went wrong while displaying this content" Error

 This is most likely due to a broken Decky Loader plugin you have installed.
-The easiest fix is to uninstall the broken plugin.
-CSS Loader themes can also cause this issue.
+Uninstall the broken plugin.
+Specific CSS Loader themes can also cause this issue.

 ### Audio output not working (Default Device)